Helping your neighbours, friends and family

 People who may be in need of help

-- Neighbours, friends or family who have to stay at home because someone in their household has coronavirus/symptoms.
+- Neighbours, friends or family who have to stay at home because they have symptoms of coronavirus

 Providing practical help